codechangeltd/Toolkit.NET/README.md

 # Toolkit.NET
-A library containing various extensions and tools built on top of the .NET Framework Class Library.
+A library containing various extensions, tools, interfaces and base classes that are shared across multiple projects.